Council approval for a septic system: the two approvals, the fees, and the one that doesn't transfer when you sell

 The names differ.
 The structure does not: somebody assesses your soil, somebody approves a design, somebody inspects before backfill, and somebody licenses you to operate what was built.

 Before any of it, size the system with the tank size calculator and check the type with the which system calculator.
 Installing a septic system walks the eight steps and the two inspections; what a septic system costs prices them; the absorption trench explains the soil report that every approval depends on.
+The same approval-or-not question comes up with greywater diversion devices, where the answer turns on a different distinction entirely: whether the device treats the water or just moves it.

 If you are buying a rural property, ask for the current approval to operate before you ask about the roof.
 Not a copy of an old one, not the installation permit from 2004 — the current licence, in the vendor's name, with a date on it.
 If it does not exist, the system has been running unapproved, and the council will discover that when you apply for your own.
 You will then be the person standing in front of an environmental health officer explaining a trench you did not dig.
 Make the vendor's inspection a condition of sale, in writing, and make the vendor pay for it.
 It costs $40 at Port Stephens.